webfm/defect-app/defect-details-view.md

 * DATE - display as date string d MMM y i.e. 8 May 2013
     * when user tap on date field to edit, show a popover to display a date picker
     * we don't need to show time for the date picker only show date
-* SELECT - hierarchical data strcture
+* SELECT - hierarchical data structure
     * see [Location example](location-example.md "location example") and [list example](list-example.md "list example")
     * when displays SELECT fields for detail view or edit view we need to display the all hierarchy level and their value
         * for example use data from [sample](location-example.md "location example")